section-engineering-education/engineering-education/content/articles/implementing-bagging-algorithms-in-python/index.md

 > NOTE: In this tutorial, we will use [Google Colab notebook](https://research.google.com/)

 ### Bagging vs Boosting
-As mentioned above,  in bagging, multiple homogenous algorithms are trained independently in parallel, while in boosting, multiple homogenous algorithms are trained sequentially.
-The image below shows the difference between bagging and boosting.
+As mentioned above,  in Bagging, multiple homogenous algorithms are trained independently in parallel, while in boosting, multiple homogenous algorithms are trained sequentially.
+The image below shows the difference between Bagging and boosting.

 ![Bagging Vs Boosting](/engineering-education/implementing-bagging-algorithms-in-python/bagging-vs-boosting.jpg)

 *Image Source: [Pluralsight](https://pluralsight2.imgix.net/guides/81232a78-2e99-4ccc-ba8e-8cd873625fdf_2.jpg)*

-In this tutorial, we will only be focusing on implementing bagging algorithms.
-To implement boosting algorithms, read this [article](https://www.section.io/engineering-education/boosting-algorithms-python/)
+In this tutorial, we will only be focusing on implementing Bagging algorithms.
+To implement Boosting algorithms, read this [article](https://www.section.io/engineering-education/boosting-algorithms-python/)

-### How bagging works
+### How Bagging works
-The bagging technique is also known as Bootstrap Aggregation.
-The bagging algorithms can be used to solve both classification and regression problems.
-In addition, bagging algorithms improve a model's accuracy score.
+The Bagging technique is also known as Bootstrap Aggregation and can be used to solve both classification and regression problems.
+In addition, Bagging algorithms improve a model's accuracy score.

 These algorithms prevent model [overfitting](https://en.wikipedia.org/wiki/Overfitting) and reduce variance.